On this page

 We have two organs in our bodies that are designed to preserve water.

-- kidneys: pull filtered water from the urine and return it to circulation
+- kidneys: pulls filtered water from the urine and returns it to circulation

 - colon, whose main role is to reabsorb water.

 Dehydration can be one reason for a decreased number of bowel movements and stools that are harder, more dense and drier.
 For many children with constipation, increasing their intake of water significantly helps the problem.